Lip Reading For Deaf People: Does it Really Help?Published On

 Lipreading is said to be not precise, as some words and sounds look very similar.
-Also, it relies so much on the lip reader's own background knowledge of the language and on the quality of the speaker’s speech.
-But it is evident that speech reading has enabled many people to function much more effectively in the hearing world.
+Also, it relies so much on the lip reader's background knowledge of the language and on the quality of the speaker’s speech.
+But speech reading has enabled many people to function much more effectively in the hearing world.

-Lipreading is considered to be a way of using skills, knowledge, and general awareness, along with using any clues to make sense of what you are hearing, or if you have no hearing, to understand and follow what another person is saying so that you can take part in the conversation.
+Lipreading is considered a way of using skills, knowledge, and general awareness, along with using any clues to make sense of what you are hearing; if you have no hearing, to understand and follow what another person is saying so that you can take part in the conversation.

-But overall, lipreading can be a lifeline, which will enable you to be more confident and to take a more active part in various large and small group situations.
-And lipreading is more important in the world we live in, as using sign language is not always an option.
+But overall, lipreading can be a lifeline, which will enabling you to be more confident and take a more active part in various large and small group situations.
+And lipreading is more critical in the world we live in, as using sign language is not always an option.
 We live in the hearing world where very few people know how to sign, so lipreading can come to the rescue.

 How to Read Lips More Comfortably

 Learning to lipread a never-ending process.
-There are various formations to learn, different dialects, etc. Also, every face is different, which is dealing in its own way with words.
-However, the more you learn, the more your confidence will grow, and the more your communication ability will get enhanced and stronger.
-Dome ways of making things more comfortable are-
+There are various formations to learn, different dialects, etc. Also, every face is different, which is dealing in its way with words.
+However, the more you learn, the more your confidence will grow, and the more your communication ability will get enhanced and more robust.
+Some ways of making things more comfortable are-

 - Asking people to look at you and speak clearly.

 - Asking them not to cover their mouth, and to speak a little slower and clearly.
-But with normal rhythm and intonation.
+But with regular rhythm and intonation.

 - Asking them to face you and keep still, if possible.